-When compared to gas heating, induction offers a safer, cleaner, and more comfortable work environment.
+When compared to gas heating, induction heating offers a safer, cleaner, and more comfortable work environment.
 Compared to torch heating, induction is flameless and introduces less heat into the workplace.
 Compare costs and CO2 loads using our interactive Energy Calculator and get our brochure:

 Induction Heating is Cleaner